What Makes A Good Vinyl Record Display?

 A Multi-Purpose Display

-Record Props (to our knowledge) is the only multi-use design that offers the option of displaying your albums on the wall or on a flat, tabletop surface using the same display without disassembly.
+Record Props (to our knowledge) is the only multi-use design that offers a two-in-one option of displaying your albums on the wall or on a flat, tabletop surface using the same display without disassembly.
 All it takes is a simple twist and listeners can go from wall to tabletop (or vice-versa) in just seconds.
 And did we mention it’s easy?
 We’ve tested it on a five-year-old just to be sure.
 She nailed it.

 A Frameless Display